19 Sep How to identify working memory difficulties

 Working memory is a stronger predictor of academic success than IQ and is needed for almost all classroom and daily life tasks.
 It is critical for learning and decision making.
 Most people can hold around 4 pieces of information in working memory for about 10-20 seconds, but for people with working memory problems (around 3-5 kids in every classroom), it can be much less.
 Children with working memory problems are often described as unfocused, lost and even lazy.
 Working memory does not improve with age (maturity) and usually remains an area of difficulty for life.
 However, some new research suggests it may be possible to increase an individual’s working memory performance.

-The great news is, there are a range of strategies you can use to improve learning for a child with working memory difficulties.
-Addressing memory difficulties can also reduce off-task behaviour.
 This checklist does not provide a diagnosis but may help you to identify children in your class who experience working memory difficulties and refer them for further assessment.

-In this working memory difficulties checklist you will
+In this working memory difficulties checklist you will:

 - Learn what working memory is and why it’s critical for learning

 - Recieve a checklist to help you identify kids at risk of working memory difficulties